A-A-Daniel/Expenses-Tracker-Group-3-BT_BD-/README.md

 How to Run and Test
 Setup: Run pnpm install in your terminal to install dependencies, then start the server using node index.js.

-Testing: Open Postman and point your requests to http://localhost:4000/expenses to test the POST, GET, PATCH, and DELETE endpoints.
+Testing: Open Postman and point your requests to http://localhost:3000/expenses or 127.0.0.1:3000/expenses to test the POST, GET, PATCH, and DELETE endpoints.